-The pilot STEM Scholars program is designed to encourage students from under-resourced neighborhoods to pursue secondary-education and careers in STEM fields.
-The ERC will collaborate with high schools in Northern Illinois to provide students additional education in science, technology, engineering, and math (STEM), opportunities for mentorship from STEM professionals, and information about career options relating to these fields.
+The pilot STEM Scholars program is designed to encourage students to pursue secondary-education and careers in STEM fields.
+The ERC will collaborate with high schools in Northern Illinois to provide students additional education in science, technology, engineering, and math (STEM); opportunities for mentorship from STEM professionals; and information about career options relating to these fields.

 This pilot program is built for students to be familiarized with STEM concepts outside of an institutional atmosphere.
-This will help students build associations of STEM with other aspects of life other than the daily experiences in school.
-By removing a level of predictability in routine education, an after school program will engage students on a new level.
-Hands-on learning with positive experiences will create positive associations between STEM and a future career.
+This program will help students build associations of STEM with other aspects of life other than the daily experiences in school.
+By removing a level of predictability in routine education, the STEM Scholars program will engage students on a new level.
+Hands-on learning with positive experiences will create positive associations between STEM and a future career choices.

 Pathways to Boosting the Earnings of Low-Income Students by Increasing Their Educational Attainment - https://eric.ed.gov/?id=ED504078

 Low-Income Students Nowhere to Be Found in STEM - https://www.usnews.com/news/stem-solutions/articles/2017-05-25/low-income-students-nowhere-to-be-found-in-stem

 A Pre-Engineering Program for the Under-Represented, Low-Income and/or First Generation College Students to Pursue Higher Education - https://www.learntechlib.org/p/173708/